dr-guangtou/luandun/misc/README.md

 - You can access the same function by using
     - `from astroph_abstract import astroph_abstract`
     - The function also returns an `astropy.table` object that includes all the records from the search.

+### Render the Markdown file

+- Many software like `Obsidian`, `MWeb`, or `VSCode` Markdown plugin can handle the render of Markdown file with `LaTeX` components.
+- When converting the Markdown file to PDF using `pandoc`, I often encountered some sorts of `LaTeX` error....Still working on it.
+- If you want to quickly print the file out, you can try the [`grip`](https://github.com/joeyespo/grip) tool:
+    - Just `pip install --upgrade grip`.
+    - Then `grip output.md`, and open the local address in your browser.

 ### Problems: